Workforce Analytics For Tracking Employees Behavior Through Power BI

-According to Forbes, bad hiring decisions cost employers more than 30% of an employee’s first-year earnings.
+According to Forbes, bad hiring decisions cost employers more than 30% of the amount earned by that employee in one year.

-Workplace analytics can play a critical role in improving the quality of hiring decisions.
-Additionally, it will be easy to distinguish top candidates, transform any workforce into a competent professional, and reduce unnecessary expenses over time.
+Workplace analytics plays a critical role in improving the quality of hiring decisions.
+Additionally, it easily distinguishes top candidates, transforms the workforce to become competent and professional, and reduces unnecessary expenses over time.

 Minimize Employee Turnover and Maximize Retention

-A 2016 report confirmed that the average annual employee turnover is 19% in the US, and it is projected to skyrocket in the coming years.
+A 2016 report confirmed that the average annual employee turnover is 19% in the US and projected to skyrocket in the coming years.

 In 2018, 41 million top talents voluntarily quit their jobs, according to Work Institute, a consulting firm in Tennessee.
 There are different factors why employees are unhappy with their career, including low salaries, stressful working environment, and more.

-Workplace analytics has been gaining increasing importance because it improves employee retention.
-It helps organizations adapt an individualized workforce method that resonates with their cultures and keeps top talents on board for a decade or more.
+Workplace analytics plays a crucial role in understanding employee behavior and improving employee retention.
+It helps organizations adopt an individualized workforce method that resonates with their cultures and keeps top talents on board for more time.

 Key Metrics to Track While Implementing Workforce Analytics

-Workforce analytics offers many possibilities.
+Applying analytics at the workplace offers many possibilities.
 But not all organizations reap the benefits of talent analytics right away.
 Yes, the implementation is challenging.
 Knowing what metrics to track during the process can minimize the trouble and ensure business success.